stacksjs/stacks/README.md

 No matter whether you are a beginner or an expert, the approachable Stacks design allows you to learn at your own pace, using our thorough documentation covering every aspect of the framework.
 Stacks is extremely beginner & expert-friendly.

 Develop beautiful, reactive, composable UIs without learning a new set of languages.
-HTML, CSS, and minimal JavaScript—that's all you need to dive in now! _Or TypeScript ✌🏼_
+HTML, CSS, and minimal JavaScript—that’s all you need to dive in now! _Or TypeScript ✌🏼_

 > _A true rapid application development framework for all Full Stack needs.
 Next-level simplicity & helpful DX._

 ## Get Started

-It's incredibly easy to get started with this framework.
+It’s incredibly easy to get started with this framework.
 Simply run the following command in your terminal:

 ```bash
 sh <(curl stacksjs.org) my-project